Calculates future wealth that can be created through your regular investments

 This article will cover what an emergency calculator is, how to figure out your personal fund target, smart places to keep the money, strategies to build savings faster, recommended amounts to shoot for, and some positives of using a calculator to assist in the process.

-For example, if monthly costs are Rs.
-60,000, and you save for 6 months, your goal would be Rs.
-3,60,000 in your rainy day fund.
-These emergency savings fund calculators can provide a tailored target amount in rupees based on expenditures and coverage duration.
+For example, if your monthly costs are Rs 60,000, and you save for 6 months, your goals would 3,60,000 in your rainy-day fund.
+Emergency savings fund calculators can provide a tailored target amount in rupees based on expenditures and coverage duration.

-Avoid emergency fund investment in markets with more risk, like stocks or cryptos.
-The point is to have cash readily available for unexpected costs without worry of losing principle.
+Avoid emergency fund investment in markets with more risk, such as equities or cryptocurrency.
+The point is to have cash readily available for unexpected costs without worry of losing one’s principal investment.

 Here are some top tips for growing your emergency savings fund faster:

-• Build savings discipline by automating transfers from each paycheck
+• Build savings discipline b automating transfers from each paycheck.

-• Aim to build up to 6 months of expenses saved eventually
+• Aim to build up to six months of expenses saved eventually.

-• Replenish if any emergency expenses dip into your reserves
+• Replenish your fund immediately if any emergency expenses dip into your reserves.

-• Continue adding money until you reach your emergency fund calculator goal
+• Continue adding money until you reach your emergency fund goal.

 Following these saving and budgeting practices helps ensure you achieve your target emergency fund amount.

-Most financial experts recommend having an emergency fund equal to 3-6 months of necessary living expenses.
-Aiming for 6 months’ worth of living costs is ideal as that gives you more breathing room if an unexpected crisis like illness or job loss happens.
+Most financial experts recommend having an emergency equal to 3-6 months of necessary living expenses.
+Aiming for 6 months’ worth of living costs is ideal as it gives you more breathing room if an unexpected crisis like illness or job loss happens.

 However, any emergency savings cushion is better than none.
-So even starting with Rs.
-35,000 in initial savings and then building up from there puts you ahead.
-You can use an emergency fund calculator to determine the exact right rupee amount for your household expenses and savings target.
+So even starting with a nominal amount and then building it up from there puts you ahead.
+You can use an emergency fund calculator to determine the exact rupee amount for your household expenses and savings target.

 Standard Chartered Bank, India (‘Bank’) is an AMFI-registered distributor of select mutual funds and referrer of other third party investment products and does not provide any investment advisory services as defined under the SEBI (Investment Advisers) Regulations, 2013 or otherwise.
 Mutual fund investments are subject to market risk.
 Read scheme related documents carefully before investing.
 Past performance is not indicative of future returns.